Tupolev Tu-4: Design and development

 The tests were conducted by the RAF Central Fighter Establishment and co-operative US B-29 groups and involved demonstration of recommended methods of attack against B-29/Tu 4-type bombers using RAF Gloster Meteor and de Havilland Vampire jet fighters.
 The Soviets developed four different midair refueling systems to extend the bomber's range, but these were fitted to only a few aircraft, and only a small number of the final design were installed on operational aircraft before the Tu-4 was superseded by the Tu-16.

 Operational history

 A total of 847 Tu-4s had been built when production ended in the Soviet Union in 1952, some of which went to China during the later 1950s.
 Many experimental variants were built and the experience launched the Soviet strategic bomber program.
 Tu-4s were withdrawn from Soviet service in the 1960s, being replaced by more advanced aircraft including the Tupolev Tu-16 jet bomber (starting in 1954) and the Tupolev Tu-95 turboprop bomber (starting in 1956).
 By the beginning of the 1960s, the only Tu-4s still operated by the Soviets were used for transport or airborne laboratory purposes.
 A Tu-4A was the first Soviet aircraft to drop a nuclear weapon, the RDS-3.

+In Chinese service, the Tu-4 flew its only combat mission with the PLAAF when two Tu-4s were used to conduct bombing raids against Tibetan rebels embedded in monasteries in Lithang, Chathreng and Bathang in Sichuan during the Tibetan uprisings in 1956.